-where $\Mod$ is the category of graded left modules over the graded ring $B(V, {\cal L}, \sigma)$, $\Tors$ the full subcategory of $\Mod$ of the torsion modules and $\Coh$ the category of quasi-coherent sheaves on the variety $V$, see [Stafford \& van ~den ~Bergh 2001] \cite{StaVdb1}, p.
-180. The norm-closure of a self-adjoint representation of the ring $B(V, {\cal L}, \sigma)$ by the linear operators on a Hilbert space is called the {\it Serre $C^*$-algebra} of $V$ \cite{Nik1}.
-In what follows, we shall focus on the case $V$ being an arithmetic variety; the Serre $C^*$-algebra of $V$ is denoted by ${\cal A}_V$.
-Since $V$ is an arithmetic variety, it is related to the Weil conjectures and the Grothendieck theory of motives; hence the ${\cal A}_V$ is a {\it motivic} $C^*$-algebra.
+where $Mod$ is the category of graded left modules over the graded ring $B(V, \mathcal{L}, \sigma)$, $Tors$ the full subcategory of $Mod$ of the torsion modules and $Coh$ the category of quasi-coherent sheaves on the variety $V$ [Stafford \& van ~den ~Bergh 2001] \cite[p.180]{StaVdb1}.
+The norm-closure of a self-adjoint representation of the ring $B(V, \mathcal{L}, \sigma)$ by the linear operators on a Hilbert space is called the {\it Serre $C^*$-algebra} of $V$ \cite{Nik1}.
+In what follows, we shall focus on the case when $V$ is defined over a number field $K$, i.e. $V$ is an arithmetic variety.
+The corresponding Serre $C^*$-algebra is denoted by ${\mathcal A}_V$.
+The Hasse-Weil $L$-function of $V$ was calculated in \cite{Nik1} in terms of the $K$-theory of algebra ${\mathcal A}_V$.

-Roughly speaking, a philosophy of [Langlands 1978] \cite{Lan1} does not distinguish the motivic and automorphic objects; if so, a regular map between the algebras ${\cal A}_V$ and ${\Bbb A}_G$ must exist.
-We prove that such a map is in fact an embedding ${\cal A}_V\hookrightarrow {\Bbb A}_G$.
-(The variety $V$ must be {\it $G$-coherent} in this case; for instance, the Shimura variety of the group $G({\mathbf A}_K)$ is always $G$-coherent [Deligne 1971] \cite{Del1}.)
-To give an exact statement of our results, we shall need the following definitions.